Satisfactory Academic Progress Policy

 Standards for SAP

 Students must meet the following standards to demonstrate satisfactory academic progress.
 These standards will be evaluated at the end of each academic term, including summer term, if applicable.
-Students will be notified if the SAP evaluation affects his or her financial aid eligibility.
+Students will be notified if the SAP evaluation affects the student's financial aid eligibility.

 Qualitative Standards